A Survey on Knowledge-Oriented Retrieval-Augmented Generation

 Unidirectional guided training introduces a directional optimization strategy where one component directs the training of the other.
 This approach can be categorized into two distinct methodologies: retriever-guided generator training and generator-guided retriever training.

-\textit{Retriever-Guided Generator Training.} In retriever-guided generator training, the retriever plays a central role in shaping the training of the generator.
-By leveraging high-quality retrieved documents, the generator can be fine-tuned to better integrate and utilize external information.
-For example, RETRO \cite{borgeaud2022improving} employs a pre-trained BERT model as the retriever to provide relevant context that enhances the generator's output.
-Similarly, RALMs \cite{yoran2023making} use a pre-trained COLBERTV2 retriever to fine-tune large language models (LLMs), thereby improving the generator's capacity to incorporate retrieved data effectively.
-ITER-RTGEN \cite{shao2023enhancing} utilizes S-BERT to guide the fine-tuning of a T5 generator, ensuring that the generated text aligns closely with the relevant retrieved information.
-Moreover, SMALLCAP \cite{ramos2023smallcap} integrates CLIP as a retriever to direct a GPT-2 model in generating accurate and contextually appropriate captions.
-This guided approach ensures that the generator benefits from a steady stream of relevant information, enhancing the overall quality and relevance of the generated content.
+\textit{Retriever-Guided Generator Training.} In retriever-guided generator training, the retriever plays a central role in shaping generator optimization.
+By leveraging high-quality retrieved documents, the generator is fine-tuned to better integrate and utilize external information.
+For example, RETRO~\cite{borgeaud2022improving} employs a pre-trained BERT retriever to provide relevant context that enhances generation quality.
+Similarly, RALMs~\cite{yoran2023making} use a pre-trained COLBERTv2 retriever to fine-tune large language models (LLMs), improving their ability to incorporate retrieved data effectively.
+ITER-RTGEN~\cite{shao2023enhancing} leverages S-BERT to guide T5 fine-tuning, ensuring generated text aligns closely with retrieved information.
+Moreover, SMALLCAP~\cite{ramos2023smallcap} integrates CLIP as a retriever to guide GPT-2 in producing accurate, contextually appropriate captions.
+This guided approach ensures the generator consistently benefits from relevant information, enhancing the overall quality and relevance of generated content.

 \textit{Generator-Guided Retriever Training.} Conversely, generator-guided retriever training focuses on optimizing the retriever based on the generator's performance and requirements.
 In this paradigm, the generator's ability to produce coherent and accurate text influences the retriever's selection process.
 DKRR \cite{izacard2020distilling} leverages the generator's attention scores to fine-tune the retriever, enhancing its capability to select the most pertinent information.
 AAR \cite{yu2023augmentation} employs smaller language models to generate supervision signals that guide the retriever's training, ensuring that the retrieved documents are optimally aligned with the generator's needs.
 RA-DIT \cite{lin2023ra} fine-tunes large language models before training the retriever, fostering better alignment and synergy between the two components.
 Additionally, UPRISE \cite{cheng2023uprise} uses a frozen LLM to guide the fine-tuning of a prompt retriever, thereby improving its effectiveness in retrieving data that the generator can utilize more effectively.
 This bidirectional influence ensures that the retriever evolves in tandem with the generator, fostering a more integrated and efficient RAG system.